Brett Ogle: Professional career

-In 1986 Ogle had his break through win on the South Pacific Tour winning the Fijian Hotel Pro Am event and also the Pacific Budget Rent a Car Open at the Robert Trent Jones course Pacific Harbour.
-After a stint on the Asian and Japan Tours, Ogle headed to the European Qualifying tournament in Spain at the end of 1987 where he was successful in gaining a full-time playing card for that Tour.
-In 1988 Ogle won his first big event on the Australasian Tour winning the Tasmanian Open.
-Later that year he finished third behind Rodger Davis and Fred Couples at the Bi Centennial Classic at that time it was Australia's biggest ever tournament with Davis defeating Couples in a playoff to claim the $500,000 first prize.
-In 1989 Ogle broke through on the European Tour winning the Equity & Law Challenge in 1989 and then in 1990 claimed the AGF Open in France.
+In 1985, he turned pro.
+In 1986, Ogle had his breakthrough win on the South Pacific Tour by winning the Fijian Hotel Pro-am.
+He also won the Pacific Budget Rent a Car Open held at Pacific Harbour Golf Course.

+After a stint on the Asia Golf Circuit and Japan Golf Tour, Ogle headed to the European Qualifying tournament in Spain at the end of 1987 where he was successful in gaining a full-time playing card for that Tour.
+In 1988, Ogle won his first big event on the PGA Tour of Australasia winning the Tasmanian Open.
+Later that year he finished third behind Rodger Davis and Fred Couples at the Bicentennial Classic.
+In 1989, Ogle broke through on the European Tour winning the Equity & Law Challenge, an unofficial event, and then in 1990 claimed the AGF Open, an official event, in France.
 That year he had his best finish on the Order of Merit, 24th place.
 He also ended the 1989 and 1992 seasons inside the top 30.

 At the end of 1992, Ogle tied for medalist honors at the PGA Tour Qualifying Tournament.
 He won his first PGA Tour title in just his fourth event of 1993, the AT&T Pebble Beach National Pro-Am.
 He won one other tournament on the tour, the Hawaiian Open in 1994.
 He was unable to maintain that form as he struggled with the yips, and lost his card at the end of the 1996 season.

 Since retiring from Tournament golf in 2002, Ogle was lead analyst and commentator for Fox Sports until retiring from the organization in 2016.
 Ogle is also the brand Ambassador for Australia's biggest golf retailer Drummond Golf.

+Ogle joined Fox Sports following his retirement from playing becoming the host of The Golf Show and PGA Tour with Brett Ogle.